-The new North Butte County Courthouse will include five courtrooms in 67,443 square feet, and will solve the current space shortfall, security, and accessibility issues.
-It will replace the inadequate and obsolete Chico Courthouse and the closed Paradise Courthouse.
-The new facility will expand court services to include criminal case proceedings and other judicial services—currently handled in Oroville—to better serve the county’s growing population center, where the majority of social services, justice partners, and local bar members are located.
-Juvenile dependency cases will continue to be held in the Oroville Courthouse.
+The new North Butte County Courthouse will include five courtrooms in 65,096 square feet, replacing the inadequate and obsolete Chico Courthouse and the closed Paradise Courthouse.
+The new courthouse will initially include civil, probate, traffic, family law, and juvenile dependency cases, better serving the county’s growing population center, where the majority of social services, justice partners, and local bar members are located.
+Criminal matters and juvenile delinquency cases will continue to be handled at the Oroville Courthouse.

 Was renovation considered before the plan to build a new courthouse was decided on?

 The Judicial Council evaluated renovation as an option and found that it would not be feasible.
 The Chico Courthouse is overcrowded and in poor physical condition, with no room for expansion, and the closure of the Paradise Courthouse has made this overcrowding worse.

 Who is the Judicial Council, and why are they managing this project?

 The Judicial Council is the policymaking body for the California court system, including the trial courts, known as Superior Courts, based in each county.
 Among other responsibilities, the council through its Capital Program office is responsible for planning, acquisition, design, renovation, and construction of court facilities.
 The new courthouse will be owned by the judicial branch.